Denmark: Constitutional monarchy (1849–present)

-Liberal movement and cession of Schleswig and Holstein

 A nascent Danish liberal and national movement gained momentum in the 1830s; after the European Revolutions of 1848, Denmark peacefully became a constitutional monarchy on 5 June 1849.
 A new constitution established a two-chamber parliament.
-Denmark faced war against both Prussia and Austrian Empire in what became known as the Second Schleswig War, lasting from February to October 1864.
+Denmark faced war against both Prussia and the Austrian Empire in what became known as the Second Schleswig War, lasting from February to October 1864.
 Denmark was defeated and obliged to cede Schleswig and Holstein to Prussia.
 This loss came as the latest in the long series of defeats and territorial losses that had begun in the 17th century.
 After these events, Denmark pursued a policy of neutrality in Europe.

-Industrialization

 Industrialisation came to Denmark in the second half of the 19th century.
 The nation's first railways were constructed in the 1850s, and improved communications and overseas trade allowed industry to develop in spite of Denmark's lack of natural resources.
 Trade unions developed, starting in the 1870s.
 There was a considerable migration of people from the countryside to the cities, and Danish agriculture became centred on the export of dairy and meat products.

-Denmark in World War I

 Denmark maintained its neutral stance during World War I. After the defeat of Germany, the Versailles powers offered to return the region of Schleswig-Holstein to Denmark.
 Fearing German irredentism, Denmark refused to consider the return of the area without a plebiscite; the two Schleswig Plebiscites took place on 10 February and 14 March 1920, respectively.
 On 10 July 1920, Northern Schleswig was recovered by Denmark, thereby adding some 163,600 inhabitants and 3984 km2.
 The country's first social democratic government took office in 1924.